anaconda/pyscript-tutorial/02_interactive_apps_and_ffi.md

 In this chapter, we are about to create an interactive dice roller app.
 The user can select the number of dice, and the number of sides on each die, namely a `d4`, `d6`, `d8`, `d12`, and `d20`.
-This app will be the opportunity to learn a bit in details how interactions with the browser works in PyScript (e.g. `on-click`), and what features PyScript provides to integrate with the DOM, and JavaScript [event handling](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events).
+The app will be the opportunity to learn a bit in details how interactions with the browser works in PyScript (e.g. `on-click` events), and what features PyScript provides to integrate with the DOM, and JavaScript [event handling](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events).

 ### ⏳ Get Ready